R. W. H. Jones

-Richard William Herbert Jones (1900–1965) commonly referred to as R. W. H. Jones, was the British architect responsible for the design of the Art Deco Saltdean Lido and the Grand Ocean Hotel in Saltdean, Sussex, England.
+Richard William Herbert Jones (1900–1965) commonly referred to as R. W. H. Jones, was a British architect who designed the lido and the Grand Ocean Hotel, both in Saltdean, Sussex, England.
+Both buildings were designed in the Modernist style.

-Building magazine is alleged to have described Saltdean Lido as "one of the really first-class designs of its type in the country".
+Building magazine described Saltdean Lido as "one of the really first-class designs of its type in the country".
 It was completed in July 1938.

 Jones' Ocean Hotel in Saltdean opened in July 1938 and has been likened to a "modern ocean liner run aground".

 In addition, he was responsible for the design of residential properties in Saltdean including: